 Being injured by a drunk driver is particularly devastating because these crashes are entirely preventable.
 When someone chooses to drink and drive, they make a selfish decision that puts innocent people at risk.
-Now you’re dealing with serious injuries, medical bills, and life changes because someone else couldn’t make responsible choices about alcohol.
+Now you’re dealing with serious injuries, medical bills, and life changes because of another driver’s reckless and negligent actions.

 Drunk driving cases are different from other accident cases because the driver broke the law by choosing to drive while intoxicated.
-This criminal behavior often allows us to pursue additional compensation beyond what’s available in typical accident cases.
+This criminal behavior often allows us to pursue additional compensation beyond what’s available in typical accident cases, including damages for things like pain and suffering after a car accident.

 If you’ve been injured by a drunk driver in Scranton or Lackawanna County, the experienced Scranton car accident attorneys at Munley Law understand how to handle these complex cases and secure the maximum compensation you deserve for this preventable tragedy.